 The Workers' Compensation Court is a specialized court within the unified court system.
 It has jurisdiction statewide and has the same authority and power to subpoena and to cite and punish for civil contempt as exists in the Superior Court.
 It hears and decides all controversies as they pertain to Workers' Compensation in an efficient, effective, and economical manner.
-Presently, it has nine judges and one chief judge as well as support staff which includes administrators, reporters, investigators, and clericals.
-It is funded from the Workers' Compensation Administrative Fund.
+Presently, it has nine judges and one chief judge as well as support staff which includes administrators, reporters, investigators, and clerical staff.
+It is supported from the Workers' Compensation Administrative Fund.